MicrosoftDocs/Viva/Viva/topics/topic-experiences-information-endusers.md

 # Topic viewers: Find information and put knowledge to work with Microsoft Viva Topics

-Viva Topics helps the user access the right information when they need it so they can be more productive and work smarter.
+Viva Topics helps topic viewers access the right information when they need it so they can be more productive and work smarter.
 In this document we review:

 - [What Viva Topics is and how topics are displayed to users](topic-experiences-information-endusers.md#what-viva-topics-is-and-how-topics-are-displayed-to-users)